 So when we caught wind of another popular foot remedy that's not exactly—how should we say this?—the chicest means of caring for one's feet, we weren't surprised.
 But the contents of the product greatly intrigued us.

-They're BelleSha Spa Moisturizing Gel Socks ($15), a set of pink, hospital-style socks with treading on the bottom.
+They're BelleSha Spa Moisturizing Gel Socks ($8), a set of hospital-style socks, that come in various colors, with treading on the bottom.
 And when you hold them in your hands, they're shockingly heavy.
 That's because they're lined with a moisturizing gel layer of oils to tend to your tootsies.
 They're definitely not sexy (my boyfriend saw me putting them on and asked me what on earth I was wearing), but they're going to be your new favorite product.
 Allow me to explain…

 If I was going to give these bad boys a shot, I really wanted to do it right and up the ante by applying a thick moisturizing product to work in tandem with the socks (as BelleSha recommends).
 I reached for some foot butter ($12), slathered it on thick, and then slipped my feet in.
 They felt super weird, like I was sticking my feet into squishy silicone sacks, but it was a good kind of weird.
 I was into it.